 IEA 4E TCP-PECTA: Power Electronic Conversion Technology (Working period 2019 - 2021)

-The overall goal of PECTA includes collecting and analysing information on new wide band gap (WBG) based power electronic devices, coordinating internationally acceptable approaches that promote WBG-based power electronics and developing greater understanding and action amongst governments and policy makers.
+The overall goal of PECTA includes collecting and analyzing information on new wide bandgap (WBG) based power electronic devices, coordinating internationally acceptable approaches that promote WBG-based power electronics and developing greater understanding and action amongst governments and policy makers.

-- Collecting and analysing information on new WBG-based power electronics as energy efficient technology.
+- Collecting and analyzing information on new WBG-based power electronics as energy efficient technology.

 - Coordinating internationally acceptable government approaches that promote WBG-based power electronics.